xiangyu-miao/vod-ceph-demo/REPORT.md

 ## 3. Ceph Cluster Setup

+What is Ceph?
+Ceph is a distributed storage system that provides high availability and scalability.
+It uses a cluster of OSDs to store data and can be used for various storage needs, including block storage, object storage, and file systems.

 To ensure redundancy and fault tolerance, three loop-backed OSDs (2GB each) were created and added to MicroCeph.
 Pools for CephFS metadata and data were initialized with replication size set to 3.
 The filesystem was mounted locally using the `client.admin` key.

 Key commands: